caseywdunn/comparative_expression_2017/readme.md

 - [manuscript.rmd](./manuscript.rmd) The manuscript text and source code for our reanalysis.
 This is the file we edited as we wrote the manuscript.

-- [kmrr](./kmrr) The folder with the data and original code from Kryuchkova-Mostacci Robinson-Rechavi 2016, as well as the products of this code and gene trees that are needed to rerun our analyses.
+- [kmrr](./kmrr) The folder with the data and original code from Kryuchkova-Mostacci Robinson-Rechavi 2016, as well as the products of this code that are needed to run our reanalyses.

 - [levin_etal](./levin_etal) The folder with data provided by the authors of Levin et al. 2016, as well as our annotations of their analysis and the code we used to explore their results.

+## Rerunning our analyses

+To re-execute our manuscript, first download the gene tree file Compara.75.protein.nhx.emf.gz from ftp://ftp.ensembl.org/pub/release-75/emf/ensembl-compara/homologies/, place it in the `kmrr/` directory, and uncompress it as `Compara.75.protein.nhx.emf`.
+We left it out of this repo since it is quite large and archived elsewhere.

+Then run `manuscript.rmd`, the source code for our manuscript, with the R package `knitr`.
+You can do this in RStudio by clicking the "knit" button.
+This will regenerate the manuscript, with all results and plots.

+The `manuscript.rmd` file has all our code for running the KMRR reanalysis.
+The Levin analysis code, along with additional exploratory analyses not included in the manuscript, is in [reanalyses.rmd](./levin_etal/reanalyses.rmd).
+The results of these reanalyses can be viewed at [reanalyses.md](./levin_etal/reanalyses.md).